Hongqiao Airport Terminal 2 station

-Hongqiao Airport Terminal 2 (虹桥2号航站楼 (虹橋2號航站樓, Hóngqiáo Èrhào Hángzhànlóu)) is an interchange station between Line 2 and Line 10 of the Shanghai Metro.
+Hongqiao Airport Terminal 2 (虹桥2号航站楼 (Hóngqiáo Èrhào Hángzhànlóu)) is an interchange station between Line 2 and Line 10 of the Shanghai Metro.
 The Line 2 portion opened on 16 March 2010, and the Line 10 part opened on 30 November 2010.

 The metro station is located near both Terminal 2 of Hongqiao International Airport and the high-speed Shanghai Hongqiao railway station, the latter which opened on 1 July 2010.

-This station is a "Virtual Interchange" station for passengers wishing to transfer between Line 10 Hongqiao Railway Station bound trains and Line 2 platform East Xujing bound trains.
-Passengers using Shanghai Public Transport Card (SPTC), T-Union Card or mobile phone QR-code can make the interchange within 30 minutes at no additional charge, while passengers using a single journey ticket must pay an additional fare because re-buying the ticket is required.
+This station is a transit-card only transfer station for transferring between Hongqiao Railway Station-bound Line 10 trains and Panxiang Road-bound Line 2 trains.
+Passengers using a Shanghai Public Transport Card (SPTC), T-Union Card or mobile phone QR-code can transfer within 30 minutes at no additional charge, while passengers using a single journey ticket must pay an additional fare as re-buying the ticket is required.

-The new platform that opened on 30 December 2017 allows a direct, physical cross-platform interchange between Line 2 Pudong International Airport bound trains and Line 10 Jilong Road bound trains; passengers transferring between these two trains do not have to get out of the station.
-It's also possible for passengers in other platform to go across the train of Line 2 bound for Pudong International Airport or Line 10 bound for Jilong Road to go to another platform without getting out of the station.
+The new platform that opened on 30 December 2017 allows for a cross-platform interchange between Line 2 Pudong International Airport-bound trains and Line 10 Jilong Road-bound trains; passengers may transfer without leaving the platform.